Specialist Experience and Skills

 -Do not rely on rote learning.
 Promote methods that employ logic and reasoning.

-My experience with Modern Foreign Languages (French, German and Spanish): I am an unapologetic linguaphile and wish I could learn every language on Earth!
+My experience teaching Modern Foreign Languages (French, German and Spanish): I am an unapologetic linguaphile and wish I could learn every language on Earth!
 Given the time constraints of a busy mum, I had to make the choice to instead maintain my knowledge of a few languages that I have used throughout my life, primarily French and German.
 I am fully fluent in French, having had a francophone mother and living in a bilingual country, Canada.
 I have tutored extensively in GCSE French and it is truly one of my teaching passions.
 My second most fluent language is German.
 I studied German at university and lived in Munich as an au pair.
 Though it has been a few years, I have also tutored GCSE German.
 I also have experience tutoring Spanish at GCSE level but this has been a considerable time ago.
 As a teacher, I offered language club wherever I went and delighted in alternating between German, French and Spanish clubs across the year.
 My language clubs were always full and lots of fun!
 As a result of engaging with these languages over time, I have amassed a rich resource of activities, ideas and knowledge of how to teach language effectively.
 I have also obtained a qualification in teaching English as a second language which has proved useful when teaching learners who are studying in an English system who do not have English as a first language.